cloudmesh-community/hid-sp18-505/notebook.md

 # Week 6 Notes -
 * 2018/02/18 Re-worked the swagger app to use mongo, eve, swagger ui and the precip data.
 * 2018/02/19 Small cleanup work for the swagger app.
 Update to notes.
+* 2018/02/20 Added more to the client side of the project.
+* 2018/01/21 Added more to the client side of the project.
+Also, ran a simple plagarism check against the technology abstracts.

 # Todos

 ### Scratch Notes and Reminders